metasim/rasterframes-articles/eclipse-newsletter-dec-2018/README.md

-Computing the [normalized difference vegetation index][NDVI] (NDVI) is a very common operation in EO analysis, and is calculated simply as the normalized difference of the Red and NIR bands from a surface reflectance data product.
+Computing the [normalized difference vegetation index][NDVI] (NDVI) is a very common operation in EO analysis, and is calculated simply as the normalized difference of the Red and NIR bands from a surface reflectance data product:

 <!-- \text{NDVI} = \frac{\text{NIR} - \text{Red}}{\text{NIR} + \text{Red}} -->